galasa-dev/TSC/minutes/2023/2023-11-21 TSC Meeting Minutes.md

 - Will to email everybody individually and freeze new messages so that we force people to move over.
 - TSC did vote and get quorum to officially move to OMP Slack, just needs to move officially.

-OMP and IBM Cloud - what is the progress?
+Issue OMP and IBM Cloud (https://github.com/galasa-dev/TSC/issues/15) - what is the progress?
 - Currently the team have moved from the IBM internal cloud officially, however they have had to split the infrastructure in the meantime before we get official confirmation that we can move.
 - Louisa to ask John Mertic what the latest is on the IBM Cloud provisioning.